Whole-body End-Effector Pose Tracking: METHOD

 We pre-sample end-effector pose commands for a fixed base by iterating over the six joint angles of the arm, covering their entire range, and recording the end-effector poses that are collision-free in the base frame, as illustrated in Figure~\ref{fig:main}-B. The final dataset contains 10000 collision-free end-effector poses, with Figure~\ref{fig:workspace_views_initial} displaying a 250-pose subsample that illustrates the workspace.
 If these poses were used directly as commands, a simple inverse kinematics solver for the arm would suffice.
 However, this command sampling strategy would limit the controller's ability to achieve certain end-effector poses that could otherwise be reached by utilizing the entire body of the mobile manipulator.
 To overcome this limitation, we introduce a random body pose transformation $T_{b}^\Delta \in \mathbb{R}^{6}$, applied to each pre-sampled command when a new pose is defined.
 This transformation is sampled within ranges of $[-0.2, 0.2]$~\si{\meter} for the x and y dimensions, $[-0.3, 0.1]$~\si{\meter} for z and, $[-\pi/6, \pi/6]$~\si{\radian} for roll, pitch and yaw.
 This approach ensures that the end-effector pose commands are reachable with minimal base movement.
 Figure \ref{fig:workspace_views_expanded} displays a 250-pose subsample of this expanded workspace.

 The distribution of the pre-sampled commands is not uniform.
-We fit five z-aligned concentric cylinders, with the first cylinder solid and the subsequent cylinders having increasing radii with hollow sections.
+We fit five concentric cylinders aligned along the base z-axis.
+The first cylinder is solid, and each subsequent cylinder has a larger radius with a hollow section.
 We determine their radii by first calculating the maximum radius in the $x$-$y$ plane from the 3D positions of all pre-sampled poses and dividing it into five equal parts.
 The distribution of poses across these cylinders, starting from the inner one, are as follows: 51\%, 21\%, 13\%, 6\%, and 2\%.
 To enforce more spatially uniform sampling, we randomly select one of the bins and then sample a pose from within that selected bin.

 On flat terrain, this sampling procedure generally yields feasible commands (a few poses might occasionally intersect with the robot's body due to the added base offset).
 However, some pose commands can fall below the terrain surface on unstructured terrain like stairs, as illustrated in Figure~\ref{fig:workspace_views_stairs}.
 To mitigate this, we resample any command where the z-position component falls below the terrain surface height plus an 8~\si{\centi\meter} margin.
 We generate a coarse terrain grid map at the start of training to increase training speed and avoid real-time terrain queries.
 In the $x$-$y$ plane, this map stores the highest terrain point within a $20\times20$~\si{\centi\meter} patch centered on each point, as illustrated in Figure \ref{fig:main}-A.